lat9/usu/pages/upgrade_from_v2.md

     if($link !== null) return $link;
 ```

-## /includes/init_includes/overrides/init_canonical.php
+### /includes/init_includes/overrides/init_canonical.php

 _USU_ no longer requires changes to this module, but there are other plugins that also distribute this override-file.
+If you keep this file, be sure that you've updated it to reflect your current version of Zen Cart!

 If none of your store's other plugins require this override, the file can be safely removed; otherwise, find the following block and remove it: